 - 1 tablespoon extra virgin olive oil

-- 10 whole figs washed and sliced in half
+- 10 whole figs washed and sliced in half, use dried if out of season

 - 1 cup blackberries washed